Here’s our ultimate list of fun things to do with kids in Singapore (and a lot of these kids’ activities are FREE!)

 14. Stroll (or scoot! or bike!) along Robertson Quay

 Along the way, stop off to grab a coffee at Toby’s Estate or Common Man Coffee Roasters.
 If you’re here for lunch check out some of the kid-friendly restaurants in the area (some have healthy kids meals, others are right near playgrounds).
-And of course snap a pic for the ‘gram on the just-reopened Alkaff Bridge.
+And of course snap a pic for the ‘gram on Alkaff Bridge.

 15. Take a “hike” at Bukit Timah Nature Reserve

 Boost your kids’ sense of accomplishment as you summit Bukit Timah Hill (it’s Singapore’s highest peak and quite a number of steps, so better for older kids unless you don’t mind carrying the little ones half way).
 Just don’t feed the monkeys (and keep snacks hidden)!